Table of Contents

 Next up we come on to another player who doesn’t bowl.
 Bradley-John, more commonly known as BJ Watling, makes it onto our list as a wicket keeper / batsman.
 At a time when Brendon McCullum was giving up the gloves, Watling stepped in to become the team’s first choice stumper for many years.

-He was a patient batter and wasn’t always first choice in limited overs games, but Watling did eventually play in 108 internationals across the three formats.
+He was a patient batter and wasn’t always the first choice in limited overs games, but Watling did eventually play in 108 internationals across the three formats.
 He made 4,000 runs, with eight test centuries and a highest score of 205.

 Kyle Mills